 The app redesign application is worth considering if you see market standards change.
 Perhaps due to such changes, new trends will appear, and your application will eventually become outdated.

 Changing services or product

 If you want to change the idea of your application, add new services, or completely change the product concept, you should also consider redesigning the application.
 Everything is absolutely clear here.
 New concept – new features – new logic – new design.

-Northell Free Usability Audit Template [Check your Product]
+Northell Usability Audit Template for Your App Redesign [Check your Product]

 The Northell team has extensive experience in testing applications, identifying strengths & weaknesses and further redesigning.
 Based on our knowledge, we have created a Usability Audit Template that any application owner can use to check the quality of their product.